Carnegie Investment Counsel Blog

 It’s no secret that college tuition is skyrocketing and student debt is following suit.
 Investing in financial assistance can go a very long way.
 Here are a few options:

-• Education trust: You can establish a trust in your beneficiary’s name, fund it with assets and set terms for the beneficiary to follow in order to receive them.
+• Education trust: You can establish a trust in your beneficiary’s name, fund it with assets, and set terms for how and when those funds may be used.

 Should You Help Fund the Next Generation’s Home?